skippyr/river-dreams/README.md

 			<p>These are the compiler and tools needed to compile River Dreams's source code.</p>
 			<li>Install a font patched by the <a href="https://github.com/ryanoasis/nerd-fonts">Nerd Fonts</a> project and the <a href="https://fonts.google.com/noto/specimen/Noto+Sans">Noto Sans Font Family</a>.</li>
 			<p>These fonts contains pretty symbols that are used in the prompt.
 It is highly recommend to use one to improve your experience, however, they are optional as you can run River Dreams with its fallback text feature.</p>
+			<p>Are you looking for a font recommendation?
+As River Dreams can take a lot of space in your screen, it turns out to be the perfect environment for you to test out narrow fonts like <a href="https://github.com/be5invis/Iosevka">Iosevka</a>.
+That font also contains a lot of <a href="https://github.com/be5invis/Iosevka/blob/main/doc/stylistic-sets.md">stylistics sets</a> that make it more likely other fonts: like Fira Mono and Pragmata Pro.
+You probably will like it.</p>
 			<li>Install a great terminal emulator, like <a href="https://github.com/kovidgoyal/kitty">Kitty</a>.</li>
 			<p>Even that River Dreams and ZSH can run basically in any terminal emulator, using one that is fast and that can handle unicode character really well will improve your experience.</p>
 			<li>Download this repository to a directory in your machine.</li>